Prateesh-Sulikeri/Portfolio2025/README.md

 5. all-projects page completed -- Content to be added
 6. about and contact page overhauled to be closer to the projects page
 7. Adding notification now
+8. Updated the know-more to add certifications view
+9. Apparent fix to the navigation issue needs further investigation